-After Syria Gas Attack, World Awaits What Kind of Leader Trump Will Be
+After Syria Gas Attack, World Waits To See What Kind of Leader Trump Will Be

 Politics

+After Syria Gas Attack, World Waits To See What Kind of Leader Trump Will Be

-After Syria Gas Attack, World Awaits What Kind of Leader Trump Will Be
+After Syria Gas Attack, World Waits To See What Kind of Leader Trump Will Be

 President Trump issued a remarkable statement following a Syrian gas attack U.S. officials say was leveled by that country's leader against his own people.

-Some 40 words of the short, 78-word statement blamed former President Obama for inaction.
+Some 40 words of the short, 78-word statement blamed former President Barack Obama for inaction.

 "These heinous actions by the Bashar al-Assad regime are a consequence of the past administration's weakness and irresolution," the statement read, in part.
 "President Obama said in 2012 that he would establish a 'red line' against the use of chemical weapons and then did nothing."

-Obama declining to act when Syrian President Assad crossed the "red line" was arguably the low point of Obama's presidency when it came to his handling of foreign policy.
+Obama's declining to act when Syrian President Assad crossed the "red line" was arguably the low point of Obama's presidency when it came to his handling of foreign policy.

-But it's not like Trump called for action back then; just the opposite, as NPR's Tamara Keith reports.
-And Trump is not calling for action now — even after an attack that killed dozens with horrific images emerging.
+But it's not like Trump called for action back then — just the opposite, as NPR's Tamara Keith reports.
+And Trump is not calling for action now, even after an attack that killed dozens, with horrific images emerging.
 The new American president is being tested on the world stage, as this attack comes just days after the White House said Assad's ouster is not its priority.
 It also raises questions about Trump's support for autocracies and authoritarian regimes — and whether he can lead the world with moral clarity and authority as U.S. presidents have done for decades.

-On Wednesday, Trump meets with another key player in the Middle East — Jordan's King Abdullah, an ally that is more important than ever.
+On Wednesday, Trump meets with another key player in the Middle East — Jordan's King Abdullah, an ally who is more important than ever.

 "Political reality"

 White House press secretary Sean Spicer said Friday that Assad in power is a "political reality that we have to accept."
 U.N.
 Ambassador Nikki Haley said "been there, done that" when it comes to demanding Assad step aside.
-Secretary of State Rex Tillerson has said, the "long-term status of Assad will be determined by the Syrian people."
+Secretary of State Rex Tillerson has said the "long-term status of Assad will be determined by the Syrian people."

-There are mixed messages, however, coming out of the administration.
-Spicer also said it wants to see a de-escalation of violence.
+There are mixed messages, however, coming out of the White House.
+Spicer also said the administration wants to see a de-escalation of violence.
 That didn't happen.
 Instead, Syria upped the ante.

-Haley called Assad a "big hindrance to peace" a week ago and said, "When you have a leader who will go so far as use chemical weapons on their own people you have to wonder if that's somebody you can even work with."
+Haley called Assad a "big hindrance to peace" a week ago and said, "When you have a leader who will go so far as [to] use chemical weapons on their own people you have to wonder if that's somebody you can even work with."
 Two days ago, she went so far as to call him "disgusting" and a "war criminal."

-Assad went ahead and used those weapons again anyway, according to the U.S. Syria and Russia deny that they used chemical weapons, saying that they hit a cache of rebel weapons that then leaked.
+Assad went ahead and used those weapons again anyway, according to U.S. officials.
+Syria and Russia deny that they used chemical weapons, saying that they hit a cache of rebel weapons that then leaked.
 U.S. officials aren't buying that.

-Support for strong men
+Support for strongmen

 Trump's reaction also raises more questions about his support for autocracies around the world.